 Six of the seven members of the crew killed at Cugny 9th August 1944 and buried at Cugny Communal Cemetery.
 (Courtesy of John Grady)

-The graves of Victoria Cross recipient Guy Gibson and James Walker D. F. C. at Steenbergen in The Netherlands
+The graves of Victoria Cross recipient Guy Gibson and James Warwick D. F. C. at Steenbergen in The Netherlands